Molajo/Http/Cookie/README.md

 #### Results ####

-The output from the component action request, along with relevant data, can be accessed from the returned object, as follows:
+The output from the component action Cookie, along with relevant data, can be accessed from the returned object, as follows:

-**Action Results:** For any request where data is to be returned, this example shows how to retrieve the output:
+**Action Results:** For any Cookie where data is to be returned, this example shows how to retrieve the output:

 ```php
     echo $adapter->ct->field;